syncfusion-content/wpf-docs/wpf/TimePicker/Getting-Started.md

 ## Add control through designer

-The [SfTimePicker](https://help.syncfusion.com/cr/wpf/Syncfusion.Windows.Controls.Input.SfTimePicker.html) control can be added to an application by dragging it from the toolbox to a designer view.
+The [WPF TimePicker](https://help.syncfusion.com/cr/wpf/Syncfusion.Windows.Controls.Input.SfTimePicker.html) (SfTimePicker) control can be added to an application by dragging it from the toolbox to a designer view.
 The following required assembly references will be added automatically:

 * Syncfusion.SfInput.WPF
 * Syncfusion.SfShared.WPF